How Are Realtor Commissions Calculated?

 Let’s assume a typical percentage based broker suggests a selling range between $330,000-$380,000 after assessing your home.
 Let’s also assume this broker charges a 3% on the final sell price.

 If the prevailing market conditions are good and the home sells at a higher rate of $400,000, the broker will earn a $12,000 commission rate at the fixed rate of 3% they initially charged.
+A flat fee company would have set the fee up front and even if the sale price increased, their flat fee would remain the same.

-Tiered Commission (Negotiation Commissions)
+Tiered REALTOR Commission calculation (Negotiation Commissions)

 This commission works as an incentive for brokers to fetch the highest price when selling a property.
 Tiered commissions may increase depending on the final price.
 Below is an example of how this model works using the numbers in the previous illustration (a selling range between $330,000-$380,000 with a commission rate of 3%).